selmahassan/DebugDemon---CS370/README.md

 6. Run `npm run dev` to start a local server and follow the prompts to view the code running in a browser.
 7. See the installation.md file in the /docs directory for more detailed instructions.

+### docs
+**Description** This directory contains the technical and user documentation for our SwooperMarket project.
+Check the docs/table-of-contents.md file for the description of each file within this directory.

 ### tutorials
 **Description:** This directory contains the code used to follow along with various tutorials.
 1. react-tic-tac-toe: https://react.dev/learn/tutorial-tic-tac-toe